nashville-software-school/bangazon-inc/book-2-mvc/chapters/VIEW_MODELS.md

 }
 ```

-Just like before we have to create the `INeighborhoodRepository` and register it with the `Startup.cs` class
+Just like before we have to create the `INeighborhoodRepository` and register it with the `Program.cs` class

 > INeighborhoodRepository